-Verify that you have access to a vSphere Web Client that can connect to the vCenter Server system.
+- Verify that you have access to the vSphere Client and the vCenter Server system.

-- (Optional) If no reference host exists in your environment, click the Extract Profile from Host icon to create a host profile.
+- (Optional) If no reference host exists in your environment, click Extract Profile from Host to create a host profile.

-- Right-click the host profile you want to modify and select Edit Host Profile.
+- Click the host profile you want to configure and select the Configure tab.

-- Click the new Advanced configuration option at the top of the option list and select Configure a fixed option from the drop-down menu.
+- From the Advanced option drop-down list select Configure a fixed option.

-- Specify Syslog.global.loghost as the option, and your host as the value.
+- Specify Syslog.global.loghost as the name of the option, and your host as the value of the option.

-- Click OK to save the host profile settings.
+- Click Save to complete the host profile configuration.

 What to do next